upperlinecode/CS-and-the-City-Curriculum/README.md

 * Lab: [Create a Grocery App](https://github.com/upperlinecode/grosseries)
 * Lab: [Scorekeeper](https://github.com/upperlinecode/scoreboard)

-> Below are three stand-along, yet interconnected extensions that can be approached in any order.
+> Below are three stand-alone, yet interconnected extensions that can be approached in any order.

 #### Unit 2-A Victory
 * Lesson: [Visualizing Data with Victory](react/victory.md)